Jollof derby: Honours

+Awards

+African National Team of the Year

+The team of the year award was organized by France Football from 1980 to 2004, and by CAF from 2004 onwards.

+African Player of the Year

+The African Footballer of the Year award, presented to the best African footballer each year, has been conferred by the Confederation of African Football (CAF) since 1992.
+An earlier African Footballer of the Year Golden Ball award was given out between 1970 and 1994 by France Football magazine.

+BBC African Sports Personality of the Year

+The BBC African Sports Personality of the Year (previously known as the BBC African Sports Star of the Year and the BBC African Footballer of the Year) was an annual award given to the best African sports personality of the year as voted by the BBC radio listeners.

 Statistics

 Overall

 Nigeria and Ghana have played 56 times in all tournaments, including friendly matches.
-Ghana has defeated Nigeria 25 times, with Nigeria winning only 12 of the matches.
+Ghana has defeated Nigeria 25 times, with Nigeria winning 13 of the matches.
 On 19 occasions, matches between the two have finished in a tie.
 Nigeria has had more success at the World Cup, with a total of 21 points since their debut in 1994 in the United States.
 Ghana has accumulated 19 points since their first appearance at the tournament in Germany in 2006.
 Nigeria's 21 points were earned over six competitions, whereas Ghana's 19 were earned in just three.
 After reaching the quarterfinals in South Africa in 2010, Ghana has progressed further in a World Cup than Nigeria.
 Nigeria has only ever advanced to the second round three times, in 1994, 1998, and 2014.